Logitech Harmony: Features

-All Harmony remotes support one-touch activity based control, which allows control of multiple devices at once.
+All Harmony remotes support one-touch activity-based control, which allows control of multiple devices at once.
 For example, a home theater setup might include a TV, a digital set top box and a home theater sound system.
 Pressing the 'Watch TV' activity button on the remote will turn on the TV, turn on digital set top box, turn on the sound system, switch the input of TV to the digital set top box and switch the input of the sound system to the set top box.
-In addition, the volume buttons would be mapped to the sound system, the channel buttons would be mapped to the digital set to box, and other controls to the most appropriate system component for the activity.
+In addition, the volume buttons would be mapped to the sound system, the channel buttons would be mapped to the digital set top box, and other controls to the most appropriate system component for the activity.
+The remote would remember which devices were powered on or off and which inputs devices had previously been switched to, allowing it to transition the devices from one activity to another without sending redundant or incorrect commands.